jorovernier/ultimate-pokedex/README.md

 # Ultimate Pokedex

 ### Please do not fork this repo or make pull requests!
 If you find an issue, let me know and I will happily fix it myself.
 Most "issues" are there by choice or I haven't gotten to fixing them yet.
+I am currently working full-time so there's a high chance that an issue you found has already been fixed, it just hasn't been pushed yet.
 Thank you!

 #